 TMJ disorders occur for many different reasons.
 Many patients develop TMJ disorders after years of leaving their teeth grinding untreated.
-Additionally, TMJ disorders may occur if you have missing teeth or misaligned teeth.
+Additionally, TMJ disorders may occur if you have missing or misaligned teeth.
 Patients who clench their jaw together under stress are also likely to experience the signs and symptoms of a TMJ disorder.

 What are my treatment options for TMJ?

 This will depend on the underlying cause of your TMJ disorder.
 Every patient is different and thus will require different treatment options.
 You may need to correct your bite pattern using restorative dentistry solutions.
-Otherwise, we will recommend the use of oral appliance therapy to manage your jaw health and prevent unwanted pressure from inflaming your jaw joints.
+Otherwise, we will recommend oral appliance therapy to manage your jaw health and prevent unwanted pressure from inflaming your jaw joints.

 My jaw hurts right now.
 What can I do?